Brightscout/mattermost-search-perf-test/README.md

    * example -<br>
        > `python search.py search.txt output.csv
         `<br>
         If everything is configured correctly.
-This command will generate a `output.csv` file and log the info similar to this.
+This command will generate a `output.csv` file and log the info similar to this.<br>
         ![alt-text](docs/images/img.png)
         >